 • If your child has a medical or dental appointment please try to make them out of school hours or at the end of the school day whenever possible.
 If they are in school hours, please bring in their appointment card or letter so we can put a copy in their file

 The school will not authorise absence for any of the following reasons: holidays, shopping, looking after other members of the family, minding the house, birthdays or visiting relations that are ill abroad.

-Arriving at school after 9.05am is recorded as unauthorised absence on our records.
+Arriving at school after 9.00am is recorded as late on our registers any child arriving later than 9.15 will be recorded as unauthorised absence on our records.
 We monitor pupils’ who arrive late for school and work with parents and carers to improve punctuality.

 Why good attendance is important

 At our school, the staff and pupils all know how important good attendance is for children’s well-being and progress.
 In recent years much research has been carried out on the effect that poor attendance can have on children’s progress at school and how well they achieve in life.
 For example, 90% attendance might sound quite good but what it really means is…

 • Your child is absent for lessons for the equivalent of one half day every week

 • In one year, 4 whole weeks of lessons are missed

 • If your child continues to attend for only 90% of the time, in 5 years, he, or she, will miss half of the school year.